marcoagpinto/aoo-mozilla-en-dict/README.md

 (First check the wordlist .txt file inside the folder of the latest en_GB.
 If the words aren't there, check <B>"en_GB_speller_for_Mozilla+AOO+LO_2013+.txt"</B> at the top of this page).
 If <B>NOT</B> found:
 * Open a case or e-mail Marco Pinto ( <B>marcoagpinto AT mail.telepac.pt</B> ) with the suggested words.

+#### Projects using GB/Proofing Tool GUI:

+If you know of any projects that use them, please let me know and I will list them in the official page.